 I learned about the ACS Scholars Program through the chemistry department at Tuskegee University.
 I needed financial assistance to continue school.
 The scholarship gave me the opportunity to work in a lab setting, so I was able to attain the knowledge I needed to progress.

 Because of the Scholars Program, I had the opportunity to attend my first ACS meeting.
 This experience was instrumental in my desire to continue with chemistry and it also introduced me to a broad spectrum of people in the field; in fact, I’m still in contact with many of these people today.

 The scholarship has had a cascading effect.
 If not for that, my focus would have been split between working and going to school.
 That would have hurt me going into graduate school.

 This effect might have caused me to quit and I wouldn’t be in the position I am today, a post-doctoral researcher at the FDA, working on a bacterial vaccine against E. coli.
 Now, I mentor an ACS Scholar, helping her through her first year of graduate school.

-The ACS Scholars Program encourages high-potential African American, Hispanic/Latino, and American Indian students to pursue undergraduate degrees in the chemical and engineering sciences.
-The program provides scholarships, undergraduate research internships, and mentoring.
+Sylvester Mosley is one of nearly 2,500 ACS Scholars who have been awarded mentoring, financial support and internship opportunities since the program’s inception in 1994.
 Scholarships range from $2,500 for freshmen to $5,000 for seniors.
 Donors may contribute all or part of a single scholarship; pledge a renewable scholarship; or sponsor several ACS Scholars.

 ACS is designated as a tax-exempt organization under Section 501(c)(3) of the Internal Revenue Code.
 Your donation is tax deductible.
 Our Federal Tax ID Number is 53-0196572.